taichi-dev/taichi/docs/offset.rst

     a[-16, 64]  # upper left corner
     a[16, 64]   # upper right corner

 .. note:: The dimensionality of tensor shapes should **be consistent** with that of the offset.
-Otherwise, a ``ValueError`` will be raised.
+Otherwise, a ``AssertionError`` will be raised.

 .. code-block:: python